Why hiring a licensed contractor in Louisiana may actually harm homeowners more than help.

 "This Board does not involve itself in or dispute civil and/or criminal matters.
 We only have jurisdiction regarding licensing."

-Basically you are paying a middleman unless the workers are actually W2 employees which is rare in the industry.
+Basically, you are paying a middleman unless the workers are actually W-2 employees, which is rare in the industry.

-The State of Louisiana Licensing Board for Contractors collects a license fee and will fine a company for not having a license but will not assist a homeowner or make sure your health and welfare is protected.
+The State of Louisiana Licensing Board for Contractors collects a license fee and will fine a company for not having a license but will not assist a homeowner or make sure your health and welfare are protected.

 Do not cut a check until the following is in your hands: